 Google Customer Service and Transparency

 It was interesting to hear Si Chand’s in-depth review of Dynamic Remarketing.
-I was surprised to hear that 96% of visitors leave a site without converting, and 70% of visitors abandon a shopping cart whilst 49% of visitors make comparisons on other websites prior to purchasing!
+I was surprised to hear that 96% of visitors leave a site without converting, and 70% of visitors abandon a shopping cart (no surpise there) whilst 49% of visitors make comparisons on other websites prior to purchasing!
 That therefore gives one a massive audience to remarket to!

 - Mistakes – we all make them, ‘innovation requires trial and error’!

-A well deserved lunch – methinks
+Break for a well deserved lunch – methinks

 Discussing Shopping Campaigns

-Then it’s time to switch off from all the Googledom and head out for the Around London Scavenger Hunt!
+Then it’s time to switch off from work!
+We all head out for the ‘Around London Scavenger Hunt!’
 We are put into teams and given approximately 3 hours to complete the Google Adwords themed scavenger hunt.
-My teamsters are Melanie Burgess and Jon Gritton.
+My teammates are Melanie Burgess and Jon Gritton.
 We start off at a rapid pace, trying to throw off the competition – ha!
 Marching past many tourist attractions that include Buckingham Palace, St. James’ Park, Big Ben and everything in between.
 We photograph the answers to our questions and I for one have to say I enjoy this mini-sightseeing tour of our great capital.
 Our final destination is Trafalgar Square where a huge blue cockerel presides over affairs!
 Here we congregate with our fellow Summit attendees, calculate the final scores, identify the winners and the prize giving is completed.